Dudley Do-Right (film): Plot

-Feeling sympathy for Dudley, Kim decides to put him through a very harsh training regimen to make him a more formidable opponent and take back Semi-Valley from Snidely.
+Feeling sympathy for Dudley, Kim subjects him to a harsh training regimen to make him a more formidable opponent and take back Semi-Valley from Snidely.
 Dudley's first act is to intimidate one of Snidely's men into telling him the next gold shipment.
 Disguised as a motorbike-driving vigilante, Dudley sabotages the shipment and leaves his mark on Snidely's workshop as well as his favorite golf course.
 Snidely, unaware that Dudley lost his job, is offended by this and more so with his men's incompetence to stop him, believing Dudley is enjoying the perks of being the villain.
-Eventually, Kim leaves to find his family and parts ways with Dudley, thanking him for his friendship.
+At the end of training, Kim leaves to find his family and thanks Dudley for his friendship.
 Dudley then uses his new training to win Nell back from Snidely, who swears revenge.
 At a nighttime town meeting, Snidely attempts to rally the people against Dudley, but it falls on deaf ears.
-The populace have grown weary of Snidely and shows more respect for Dudley in his efforts to retake their town.
+The populace has grown weary of Snidely and more respectful of Dudley in his efforts to retake their town.

 Snidely ultimately discovers that Dudley and Nell are at another festival with the Kumquat tribe and leads a full-scale attack on them.
-The Kumquats flee for their lives until Horse reappears and helps Dudley sabotage Snidely's tanks by making Snidely and Homer accidentally shoot each other.
+The Kumquats flee for their lives until Horse reappears and helps Dudley sabotage Snidely's tanks by making Snidely and Homer accidentally shoot and incapacitate each other.
 A cavalry of Mounties appears and arrests Snidely and his men.
-Kim also arrives with his wife, the Prime Minister of Canada (Jessica Schreier), and is reunited with Dudley, revealing that they called out the cavalry.
-Inspector Fenwick reinstates Dudley in the Mounties.
-The final scene shows Dudley and Nell living together in Dudley's rebuilt house, sharing a kiss.
+Kim also arrives with his wife, the Prime Minister of Canada, and is reunited with Dudley, revealing that they called out the cavalry.
+Inspector Fenwick reinstates Dudley in the Mounties, and Dudley and Nell settle down in Dudley's rebuilt house, sharing a kiss.